-In this paper, we proposed an unsupervised approach to mobile context modeling which is a fundamental research problem towards leveraging the rich contextual information of mobile users to support personalized customer experiences.
-Specifically, we first extracted context sessions from the raw context data of mobile users and then extended topic models to learn personal mobile contexts from the context sessions.
-Two topic models have been extended and exploited for mobile context modeling, namely, MU and LDA.
-Experiments results on real-world context data show that the LDA based context model outperforms the MU based context model in terms of the effectiveness for mobile context modeling.
-However, the latter has a better computational performance.
+In this paper, we proposed an unsupervised approach to mobile context modeling, which is a fundamental research problem toward leveraging the rich contextual information of mobile users to support personalized customer experiences.
+Specifically, we first extracted context sessions from the raw context data of mobile users and then exploited two methods for learning personalized contexts from context sessions.
+In the first method, we cluster context sessions and extract the frequent contextual feature-value pairs from context session clusters as contexts.
+In the second method, we extended topic models to learn personal mobile context from the context sessions.
+Two topic models have been extended and exploited for mobile context modeling, namely MU and LDA.
+Experiments results on real-world context data show that the topic model-based method outperforms the clustering-based method in terms of the effectiveness of mining personalized contexts but less efficient than the latter in terms of the computational cost.
+Moreover, among the two topic models, the LDA-based model is more effective than that extended from MUC for mobile context modeling but less efficient than the latter in terms of the computational cost.

 As for future work, it is desirable if we can incorporate some domain knowledge of common contexts, such as "waiting a bus" or "having a dinner", with unsupervised approaches for mobile context modeling.
-Such a semisupervised approach may improve the learning performances of common contexts while keeping the flexibility of supervised approaches for learning personalized contexts.
+Such a semi-supervised approach may improve the learning performances of common contexts while keeping the flexibility of supervised approaches for learning personalized contexts.